MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 # Yammer and Office 365 Groups

 If your Yammer network is eligible, you can use Office 365 connected groups.
-Office 365 connected groups have many advantages over non-connected groups:
-- Access to Office 365 services, including a SharePoint Online team site and document library, a OneNote notebook, a plan in Planner, a workspace in PowerBI and Stream.
-    You can tell if a group in Yammer is connected with Office 365 groups when you see the **Office 365 Resources** section in the right navigation of the group:
+You can tell if a group in Yammer is connected with Office 365 groups when you see the **Office 365 Resources** section in the right navigation of the Yammer group:

     ![Screenshot showing Office 365 Resources](../media/195dd76c-6007-469e-9242-7889a3b217a9.png)

+## Advantages of using Office 365 connected groups
+Office 365 connected groups have many advantages over non-connected Yammer groups:
+- Access Office 365 services, including a SharePoint Online team site and document library, a OneNote notebook, a plan in Planner, and workspaces in PowerBI and Stream.

 - Create and host live events ([Live events in Yammer](../manage-yammer-groups/yammer-live-events.md))
 - Use Office 365 connectors to add apps to Yammer ([Add apps to Yammer](https://support.office.com/en-us/article/Add-apps-to-Yammer-bbb77f10-8779-4f3d-8096-db256f8653b8))
 - Manage who can create groups ([Manage who can create Office 365 groups](https://support.office.com/en-us/article/manage-who-can-create-office-365-groups-4c46c8cb-17d0-44b5-9776-005fced8e618?ui=en-US&rs=en-US&ad=US))